Alexandra Cane Sizzles In Bright Red Lingerie On A Bed

 “ALEXA!, play ‘Madonna – Holiday” ☀️ It’s set to be beauuut weather this week SO I’m taking matters into my own hands and bringing summer into my home. ????????????
 Couple of things I wanted to mention: – I’ve noticed that my grid mostly features me wearing red or blue… so I think I’ve found my answer to “what’s your favourite colour??!”
 (So incredibly British!) ???????? – Whenever I wear red,it always reminds me of 2 summers ago when I got pied for a Ferrari. ???????? – Bikini is from @bouxavenue (they have a 20% off Summer Shop offer which includes swimwear and beachwear!) ❤️ #MyBoux #VeryBouxSummer ad

-The shot has been liked over 30,000 likes in the first two hours since it went live, and her admirers headed to the comments section with their compliments.
+The shot has been liked over 30,000 times in the first two hours since it went live, and her admirers headed to the comments section with compliments.

 “Wow!!
 Beauty!!
 Lady in red,” raved a follower.